Office of the Registrar of Consultant Lobbyists Guidance on registration and quarterly information returns 20 May 2022

 When joining the Register, registrants have to declare “whether there is in place an undertaking … to comply with a relevant code of conduct” and if so, where that code can be found.

-There is no obligation under the Act to subscribe to any code of conduct, but if the registrant does not subscribe to a code, the Register must state this.
+There is no obligation under the Act to subscribe to a code of conduct, but if the registrant does not subscribe to a relevant code, the Register will state this.

-Registrants who wish to declare compliance with a code of conduct will need to sign the following undertaking and to confirm alongside each Quarterly Information Return that it remains in place:
+Registrants who wish to declare compliance with a code of conduct will need to agree to the following undertaking and to confirm with each Quarterly Information Return that it remains in place:

 [Insert name of registrant] (”the registrant”) undertakes to comply with the code of conduct that can be found at [Insert online link to code] in relation to its consultant lobbying activity under the Transparency of Lobbying, Non-Party Campaigning and Trade Union Administration Act 2014 (“the Act”).
 The registrant will ensure that all those engaged in or participating in consultant lobbying activity on behalf of the registrant will comply with the stated code of conduct.